oscarvalenzuelab/agentic-ai-github-actions/README.md

 ```

 ### 2. Configure GitHub Secrets (Optional)
-For enhanced AI analysis, add these secrets to your repository:
+For AI-powered analysis, add this secret to your repository:
-- `OPENAI_API_KEY`: OpenAI API key for GPT-4 analysis (optional, falls back to GitHub Models)
+- `OPENAI_API_KEY`: OpenAI API key for GPT-4 analysis (optional, uses rule-based analysis if not provided)

 ### 3. Enable GitHub Actions
 The workflows are configured to run: